ljwolf/ljwolf.github.io/content/post/happy-geohacking.md

 ---
-Post ID: 119345228474
+id: 119345228474
-Date: Tue, 19 May 2015 03:06:16
+date: 2015-05-19T03:06:16Z
-Url with slug: happy-geohacking
+url: happy-geohacking
-Reblog key: DbNB77NH
-Reblog Url:
-Reblog Name:
-Title: Happy GeoHacking
+title: Happy GeoHacking
+---
----<p>I just got done teaching a short <a href="https://github.com/ljwolf/tutorials/tree/master/pygis" target="_blank">workshop on GIS in Python</a>.
+<p>I just got done teaching a short <a href="https://github.com/ljwolf/tutorials/tree/master/pygis" target="_blank">workshop on GIS in Python</a>.
 Something may be odd to those of you who use FOSS packages to do GIS: I didn&rsquo;t use any <a href="https://github.com/geopandas/geopandas" target="_blank"><code>GeoPandas</code></a>.</p>

 <p>This wasn&rsquo;t a constraint I wanted.
 But, just getting pure <code>pip</code>-installable packages like <a href="https://github.com/toblerity/shapely" target="_blank"><code>Shapely</code></a> and <a href="https://github.com/pysal/pysal" target="_blank"><code>PySAL</code></a> was difficult enough.
 The admins didn&rsquo;t want to install one of the big <a href="https://www.enthought.com/products/canopy/" target="_blank">scientific</a> <a href="http://continuum.io/downloads" target="_blank">Python</a> distributions and would only let something with minimal impact get used.</p>